lepture/nico/CONTRIBUTING.md

 English and Chinsese issuses are acceptable, but English is prefered.

-Pull request and git commit message only accept English, if you commit message is in other language, it will be rejected.
+Pull request and git commit message only accept English, if your commit message is in other language, it will be rejected.

 ## Codebase